 ALL PEER MENTORS MUST AGREE TO AND OR PARTICIPATE IN THE FOLLOWING:

-- FYI 314 has two components.
-The coursework component will meet every other Monday evening from 7:00 to 9:00 p.m. during the semester.
-Please do not schedule anything during the Fall 2013 semester on Mondays during this class time.
+- You willbe required to enroll in FYR 314 Peer Mentor Seminar, a two-credit course that has two components.
+The coursework component will meet every other Monday evening from 7:00 to 9:00 p.m. during the Fall semester.
+Please do not schedule anything during the Fall 2015 semester on Mondays during this class time.
 This course is designed to continue to provide the peer mentors with the skills required to help new students become proficient in using the academic and support resources of the university.
-Topics such as overseeing the “Learning Management System,” critical thinking, academic honesty, facilitating class discussions, leadership skills, navigating the campus and local community, making use of library resources, and promoting a culture of mutual respect in and out of the classroom will be the core of the mentoring course.
-The class will offer the students a forum to discuss and assess their individual successes and problems as mentors.
+Topics such as critical thinking, academic honesty, facilitating class discussions, leadership skills, navigating the campus and local community, making use of library resources, and promoting a culture of mutual respect in and out of the classroom will be the core of the mentoring course.
+The peer mentor class will offer the students a forum to discuss and assess their individual successes and problems as mentors.
 Assignments may include the following:

 The other FYR 314 course component is based on a peer mentor’s performance as a mentor.
-A peer mentor is required to meet weekly with the FYI 100 faculty member they are assisting.
+A peer mentor is required to have weekly planning meetings with the FYI 100 faculty member they are assisting.
 FYI 100 is a 3-credit course and will generally meet more than once a week.
 A peer mentor is required to meet with his/her FYI 100 class for one continuous 50-minute period each week.
-These requirements will be monitored by both the FYR 314 instructor and the FYI 100 instructor.
+Both the FYR 314 instructor and the FYI 100 instructor will monitor these requirements.

 Mentors are required to meet with their students at least twice during the semester outside of the classroom.
 This will require active organization by the peer mentor.

-Mentors are required to attend some class activities.
-It is expected that the peer mentor accompany their class on the major field trip.
+Mentors are required to attend at least two class activities.
+It is expected that the peer mentor accompany their class on a field trip.

 Mentors are encouraged to involve their class in campus cultural activities.